zeur-org/zeur-core/docs/Concepts/protocol-overview.md

 ## What is ZEUR?

-ZEUR is a decentralized lending protocol that enables users to borrow EUR-denominated stablecoins against crypto collateral while automatically earning staking rewards on their deposited assets.
-The protocol combines traditional lending mechanics with liquid staking token (LST) integration to maximize capital efficiency.
+ZEUR is a decentralized lending protocol that enables users to borrow EUR-denominated stablecoins against crypto collateral while paying no interest.
+Their collateral automatically earns staking rewards on their deposited assets and this yield is distributed to EUR lenders.
+The protocol combines traditional lending mechanics with liquid staking token (LST) integration to maximize capital efficiency and make EUR stablecoins affordable for everyone.

 ## Key Features